gaggioma/TRexGame/README.md

 Another point where this library cames me in help is at the begining of the game, where a space bar click is mandatory to start.

 ## Result
-https://user-images.githubusercontent.com/64643932/185933423-a11d2352-4dfb-4871-9035-ffb1b5a73ce3.mp4
+Here a demo of application.
+Unfortunately, when game speed increase, Selenium sample rate in not enough or at the moment i have not tried to find a remedy 😄. https://user-images.githubusercontent.com/64643932/185933423-a11d2352-4dfb-4871-9035-ffb1b5a73ce3.mp4